aditikhare007/aditikhare007/README.md

 ### 🌐 AditiKhare.com — Enterprise AI Product Ecosystem | Decision Intelligence

-I operate at the intersection of **AI product, platform architecture, and applied research**, building systems that move from experimentation to **enterprise deployment and adoption at scale**.
+I operate at the intersection of **AI product, platform architecture, and applied research**, building systems that move from experimentation to **enterprise deployment and global adoption at enterprise scale**.

 My work focuses on:
 - designing and scaling **AI platforms across global teams**